Tikunei haZohar: Structure, Composition, and Topics

-Certain passages of Tiqqunei ha-Zohar quote from the body of the Zohar, interpreting and developing it:

-This page develops the account of creation with the Hebrew alphabet found in Zohar 1:2b-3b:

 Commentaries

 There are several explanations and commentaries on Tikunei haZohar.
-The more noted ones include: Kisse Melekh by Shalom Buzaglo, Ohr Yisrael by Yisrael of Koznitz, Biurei haGra on Tikunei Zohar (Vilna, Jewish year 5627), Chemdat Tzvi by Tzvi Hirsh, Be'er Yitzchak by Yitzchak Aizik of Polotsk, Be'er Lechai Ro'i by Tzvi Hirsh Shapira of Dinov [Dynow], Kegan haYarak by Kalfa Guedj, Netzutzei Zohar by Rav Reuven Margoliot, Metok Medvash by Rav Daniel Frisch, and the Sulam by Yehuda Ashlag.
+The more noted ones include: Or Yakar by Moses ben Jacob Cordovero, Kisse Melekh by Shalom Buzaglo, Or Yisrael by Yisroel Hopstein, Biurei haGra on Tikunei Zohar (Vilna, Jewish year 5627), Chemdat Tzvi by Tzvi Hirsh of Zidichov, Be'er Yitzchak by Yitzchak Aizik of Polotsk, Be'er Lechai Ro'i by Tzvi Hirsh Shapira of Munkatch/Dinov [Dynow], Kegan haYarak by Kalfa Guedj, Netzutzei Zohar by Rav Reuven Margoliot, Metok Medvash by David Meir Frisch, and the Sulam by Yehuda Ashlag.